What is Commercial Auto Insurance?

 This type of insurance covers certain legal liability resulting from bodily injury or property damage caused by the vehicles used in your business.
 Coverage can extend to vehicles that are leased, rented, or borrowed.
 You can also insure your commercial vehicles against physical damage from hail, fire, and other risks.

-Why do I need this insurance?
+Why do I need Commercial Auto Insurance?

 Whether your business owns one vehicle or an entire fleet, auto insurance is a mandatory consideration.
 Businesses that own fleets of vehicles are at an increased risk of loss, and thus require more coverage.
 For example, vehicles parked together overnight are at risk of being destroyed in a single incident, such as a fire.